ItaiAxelrad/axelrad-climbing/src/posts/2017-09-24-SeptemberSends/index.md

 ![Itai on Stained Glass (V10)](uploads/IMG_4982.JPG)

 We then made our way over to The Mandala, an iconic Chris Sharma line that had thwarted me for years (Eden had sent the climb nearly a decade before).
 How iconic is this line?
-Well, it has its own Wikipedia page <https://en.wikipedia.org/wiki/The_Mandala>.
+Well, it has its own [Wikipedia page](https://en.wikipedia.org/wiki/The_Mandala).
 I managed to put it down on my second go this trip.
 Jovanna sent both Hero Roof and the committing Sunshine Slab.

 ![Itai on The Mandala (V12)](uploads/FullSizeRender%2011.jpg)